 Studio photographers will appreciate that the Panasonic G9 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 III and the G9 are recent models that are part of the current product line-up.
-The E-M10 III has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 II, while the G9 does not have a direct predecessor.
+The G9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M10 Mark III: